 Competition rowing boats have been lengthened and made narrower and lower with great success but the modern rowing shells are quite tippy and sensitive to waves.
 Rowers have tried putting footrests and that gives the rower something to push against.
 Sliding seats have been a great success in improving the efficiency of boats because they allow the rower to use powerful leg muscles to aid in pushing the oars.
 Before sliding seats were developed some rowers would grease the seats and slide back and forth.
-Rowers have also tried to modify the oar locks so that they move instead of the seat also with great success.
+Rowers have also tried to modify the oar locks so that they move instead of the seat this also worked very well.

 What is a Sliding Rigger

 Riggers is the name competitive sculling boats and shells use for the oarlock assembly.
 In narrow boats it often sticks out from the gunnel to improve the position of the oarlocks.

 In order to allow a rower to use the wonderful strong leg muscles, the oarlocks are sometimes placed on a sliding carriage linked to the footrests.
 By pushing on the footrests the rower can use leg as well as arm power.
 The oarlocks slide back and forward while the rower stays in one spot not shifting the major mass of his body.
 This is unlike the moving seat where the riggers and oarlocks stay in one position and the seat goes forward and backwards.

 Sliding seats are the norm and widely used.
 They have a disadvantage however.
 Because the mass of the rower moves forwards and backwards the boat has a tendency to bob up and down.
 It is said to dolphin or hobby horse.
 The longer and heavier the boat is, the smaller the bobbing is.
 In shorter boats the advantage of using a sliding seat can be offset by the wasted bobbing motion.